bbalganjjm/natural_js/README.md

  * Grid, Form, Select
  * Pagination, Tree
  * Alert, Popup, Tab, Button, Datepicker
+ * Documents, Notify
-- Data of the each UI-Components are synchronized on real time basis and that is interacted each other.
+- Data of the each UI-Components related to data are synchronized on real time basis and that is interacted each other.

 ----------------------------------------------